Top 10 Places To Visit In Dublin

 One of the largest walled recreational spaces in Europe, Phoenix Park is an urban park spanning 1,750 acres of land and is a popular attraction in Dublin.
 With vast areas of grassland and tree-lined avenues, the park houses a herd of wild fallow deer.
 It includes the residence of the President of Ireland, the Dublin Zoo, the Papal Cross, monuments, People’s Gardens, magazine fort, and many other interesting spots.

 Tagged as the world-famous shopping streets of Ireland, Grafton street has a tremendous variety of retail stores ranging from bars, cafés, boutiques, hotels and restaurants that cater to the high-end needs of shoppers.
 This street has also become a firing table for musical acts highlighting the cultural aspects and giving an opportunity to different street performers to showcase their talent.
-The Grafton street is one of the top rated tourist attractions in Dublin.
+The Grafton street is one of the best places to visit in Dublin.

 Natural History Museum: